Aggregat: A9/A10

 The final design of the A10 booster was approximately 20 m in height.
 Powered by a 1670 kN thrust rocket burning diesel oil and nitric acid, during its 50-second burn it would have propelled its A9 second stage to a speed of about 4300 km/h.
-The A-9 would then ignite and accelerate an additional 5,760 km/h, reaching a speed of 10,080 km/h, a peak altitude of 56 km, and covering 4,000 km in about 35 minutes.
-The spent A-10 would descend by brake flaps and parachute to be recovered in the sea and reused.
+The A9 would then ignite and accelerate an additional 5,760 km/h, reaching a speed of 10,080 km/h, a peak altitude of 56 km, and covering 4,000 km in about 35 minutes.
+The spent A10 would descend by brake flaps and parachute to be recovered in the sea and reused.

 A11

 The A11 (Japan Rakete) was a design concept which would have acted as the first stage of a three-stage rocket, the other two stages being the A9 and A10.

 The A11 design was shown by von Braun to US officers in Garmisch-Partenkirchen; the drawing was published in 1946 by the US Army.
 The A11 was shown as using six of the large single-chamber engines proposed for the A10 stage, with a modified A10 second stage nested within the A11.
 The design also showed the winged A9, indicating a gliding landing or bombing mission.
 To achieve orbit, either a new "kick stage" would have been required, or the A9 would have to have been lightened.
-In either case, a payload of approximately 300 kg could have been placed in a low earth orbit, slightly more than the modern-day Electron rocket.
+In either case, a payload of approximately 300 kg could have been placed in a low Earth orbit, roughly equivalent to the modern-day Electron rocket.